 Drones startups raised just over $450 million in equity financing across 74 deals in 2015, according to data provider CB Insights.
 This was a 300 percent increase on 2014 levels.

 Not all of these drones companies will have implications in agriculture — look out for AgFunder’s upcoming 2015 investment report for those figures — but 2015 did see the world’s largest drones company move into agriculture.
 China’s DJI, which contributed the year’s largest deal with its $75 million Series B, launched its first drone specifically designed for agriculture in November.

 The DJI Agras MG-1 is a smart crop-spraying drone, which is dust-proof, water-resistant, and made of anti-corrosive materials that can be folded up.
 DJI is not the first company to debut a crop dusting aerial device.
 In May 2015, the FAA authorized the use of Yamaha’s 207-pound remotely-piloted RMAX spraying helicopter, which had already been used by Japanese rice farmers.

-While DJI’s ag drone launched to great fanfare in global media, there have been some question marks around its efficacy for larger scale farms.
+While DJI’s ag drone launched to great fanfare in global media, but it may not be appropriate for larger scale farms.
 This is due to the drone’s limited fly time and carrying capacity: it can only fly for 12 minutes and carry 10 kg of liquid, according to DJI.
 This means around 60 acres can be covered per hour, a spokesperson told AgFunderNews.
 With an average farm size of 418 acres in the US, according to the 2012 USDA Census of Agriculture, this doesn’t make the Agras MG-1 of much use to most US farms.